daniildmitriev/daniildmitriev.github.io/_posts/2024-02-21-asymptotics.markdown

 poster: /pdfs/colored-rf-poster.pdf
 ---

-Derived a deterministic equivalent for the generalization error of general Lipschitz functions.
+We derive a deterministic equivalent for the generalization error of general Lipschitz functions.
-Furthermore, proved a linearization for a sample covariance matrix of a structured random feature model with two hidden layers.
+Furthermore, we prove a linearization for a sample covariance matrix of a structured random feature model with two hidden layers.

 [Poster PDF](/pdfs/colored-rf-poster){:target="_blank"}